alexbers/lenovo_fan_daemon/README.md

 # Lenovo Fan Daemon
-The custom fan daemon for lenovo ideapad 710s
+A custom fan daemon for lenovo ideapad 710s

-The idea behind it is to look at the temperature, and if it is low enough, disable fans to keep a laptop quiet.
+An idea behind it is to look at the temperature, and if it is low enough, disable fans to keep a laptop quiet.

 When the temperature is high, daemon returns fan control back to EFI firmware.